Elizabethcase/TetonsGlaciationManuscript/manuscript.md

 This study investigates the change in extent and volume of the park's glaciers from the Little Ice Age to 2021.

 These glaciers were first noted in western scientific publications between 1870 and the early 1930s, mapped by the U.S. Geological and Geographical Survey of the Territories (also known as the Hayden Survey) and later in more detail by mountaineer and geologist Frithof Fryxell (@doi: doi.org/10.1086/624317).
-The park currently recognizes 11 named glaciers, although some debate remains whether some of these were, or still are, large enough bodies of ice to be classified glaciologically as glaciers.
+The park currently recognizes 11 named glaciers, although some debate remains whether some of these were, or still are, large enough bodies of ice to be classified scientifically as glaciers.
 In this paper, we discuss the size and estimated volume of these glaciers, but for ease of understanding, will refer to all bodies of ice as glaciers unless otherwise explicitly noted.

 The eleven glaciers in GRTE - Middle Teton, Teton, Teepe, Schoolroom, Petersen, Skillet, Falling Ice, West Triple, Middle Triple, East Triple, and Glacier Peak -- subsist on and in north- and east-facing walls and valleys scattered throughout the park, protected by steep terrain that shades the ice surface from sun and provides extra accumulation through avalanching and wind-blown snow.